The Devil’s in the Details

 - The event that never ends.
 After a late start, the event festivities finally begin and goes on, and on, and on, and on.
 Somewhere someone thought the longer the event the more people will enjoy it.
 The event is now moving slowly with no end in sight.
 People are leaving and you haven’t started the presentations.
 Even the vendors are tearing down to leave.
 Remember, your participants are busy people.
 They have family commitments, things to do and errands to run.
 Keep that in mind and make sure your event is not too long and ends on time.
 Send them home wanting more.
 They’ll be back.

-- No timeline or script for the MC.
-This follows the event that never ends.
+- No timeline or script for the event.
 Who speaks next?
 When do we start the event?
 Are the rest stops ready?
 If you don’t outline exactly what happens when, and by whom, then expect chaos at your event.
 A timeline should be detailed to the minute.
 It should be distributed to all key staff/volunteers and someone should make sure you stick to it.
 In bike racing, it’s called “the whip.”
-The sole job of the “whip” is to make sure races start on time by getting the riders to the starting line on time.
+The sole job of the “whip” is to make sure races start on time by getting the riders to the starting line.

 - Inadequate support on the course.
 Using a walk event as the example, the event starts and half your walkers find the rest stops have no water, long porta-toilet lines and some walkers are off course because of poor signage.
 It’s chaos out there and the complaints start as soon as the walkers make their way in.
 Talk about losing your audience.
 Do this at a competitive run and your participants may “run” you out of town.
 Eight months later senior management wonder why registration is down from the prior year.